jreisinger/docs/data/notes/sec/dns-attacks.md

 * use SSH over DNS to get through corporate FW
 * stealing sensitive information and malware finding command and control points

+In the last case, clients evade detection by breaking data down into query-sized chunks, disguising sensitive data as DNS queries, and sending them to malicious DNS servers on the far end who can unpack these queries and reconstruct the data.

 <img src="/static/dns-data-exfiltration.jpeg" style="max-width:100%;width:640px">

 # More